Possessive with Gerund

 When combining the possessive with a gerund, do we say

-- “I can't stand him singing in the shower,”or do we say
+- “I can't stand him singing in the shower,”

 - “I can't stand his singing in the shower”?

 Well, you have to decide what you find objectionable: is it him, the fact that he is singing in the shower, or is it the singing that is being done by him that you can't stand?

 Chances are, it's the latter, it's the singing that belongs to him that bugs you.

 So we would say,